search icon

 The phrase “otherwise made available to the public” covers a lot of territory including things like an oral presentation at a scientific meeting, a demonstration at a trade show, a lecture or speech, a statement made on a radio talk show, a YouTube™ video, or a website or other on-line material.

-Similarly, the patentability of your invention could be jeopardized by writing about it in an industry publication, giving an oral presentation, demonstrating the invention at a trade show, talking about it on a radio show or during a speech, or posting videos about it on YouTube.
+Similarly, the patentability of an invention could be jeopardized by writing about it in an industry publication, giving an oral presentation, demonstrating the invention at a trade show, talking about it on a radio show or during a speech, or posting videos about it on YouTube.

-What does useful mean for inventions?
+What does “useful” mean for inventions?

-Useful, as far as patents are concerned, means that the invention has a useful purpose and works.
-The mere suggestion of an idea, or an invention that doesn’t perform what it’s intended to do now, doesn’t qualify for a patent
+“Useful,” as far as patents are concerned, means that the invention has a useful purpose and works.
+The mere suggestion of an idea, or an invention that doesn’t perform what it’s intended to do now, doesn’t qualify for a patent.

-What does non-obvious mean?
+What does “non-obvious” mean?

 Even if an invention meets the “new” test, a patent can be denied if the invention is deemed non-obvious.